 But that thin space isn’t clearly defined.
 The price at which profits disappear isn’t just the wholesale cost—it must include a share of the many individual expenses incurred by the business.

 Even when we know where our prices should stop, our competitors often don’t.
 Sometimes they’re too inexperienced to recognize it; sometimes they miscalculate it; most often they simply don’t do the math.
 They eventually succumb to their lack of profitability, but it matters little since they’re soon replaced by another with all the same lessons to learn.

 Ultimately only those retailers survive who correctly estimate the balance point and have the discipline to maintain it despite competitors’ miscalculations.

-Some retailers have a sense for pricing that both enhances their profits and creates customers.
+Some retailers have a sense for retail pricing that both enhances their profits and creates customers.
 Others price according to an old and unsophisticated rule of thumb—fixed percentage markup from wholesale.

 Percentage markup assumes that all of the expenses of a sale are determined by the product’s wholesale cost.
 While a few are (cost of capital, insurance, etc.), far more are functions of labor, occupancy, support, and all the other expenses of retail.

-Pricing correctly means individually and by feel, with consideration given to the total expenses of the sale, customers’ price sensitivity, competitive options, and the sale’s potential contribution to other business.
+Proper retail pricing is individually and by feel, with consideration given to the total expenses of the sale, customers’ price sensitivity, competitive options, and the sale’s potential contribution to other business.